pauledwards241/retro-board/README.md

 * Sad - *What didn't go well*
 * Challenges - *Any challenges encountered*

 Other users are notified in real time when notes have been added, removed and also when one is being edited.
+The app is fully keyboard accessible.

 I wanted to create an attractive and fun representation of a real-life event at work.
-Also, who doesn't love a good chalkboard?! :-) The application is also fully keyboard accessible.
+Also, who doesn't love a good chalkboard?! :-)

 A running version of the app can be seen here [Retrospective board](https://media-molecule.herokuapp.com).